About UsCaring Vets. Healthy Pets. Serving Baltimore since 1950.

-Megan McClellan, Veterinary Technician
+Meghan McLellan, Veterinary Technician

-When not at work, Megan loves being outside: Snowboarding in the winter, and water sports in the summer.
+When not at work, Meghan loves being outside: Snowboarding in the winter, and water sports in the summer.
 She’s also a runner.
 She has a tuxedo cat named Neil Catrick Harris, and is step-mom to two other cats and three dogs.

 Allison Schmitt, Veterinary Technician